yaml/yamllm/ReadMe.md

 Use `ctl-d`, `exit` or `q` to exit.

-To run a sinlge query:
+To run a single query:
 ```
 $ yamllm 'Tell me a story'